1968 Chicago riots: Damages and shortages

 The riots resulted in over 125 fires and 210 buildings being damaged, totaling $10 million worth of damages.
 Power lines and telephone lines all around the city were knocked out.
 In the first two days of rioting, police reported multiple civilian deaths but were unable to determine whether they were caused by the riots or other crimes.
 No official death toll was given for the riots, although published accounts say 9 to 11 people died as a result.
 Over 2,000 people were arrested, and a thousand people were left homeless.
 The destruction was mostly on the west side.
 However, there was some damage on the south side, the near north side and as far north as Old Town.

 Following the riots, Chicago experienced a food shortage, and the city's needs were barely met by volunteers bringing food to the area.
 Results of the riots include the increase in pace of the area's ongoing deindustrialization and public and private disinvestment.
-Bulldozers moved in to clean up after the rioters, leaving behind vacant lots, many of which remain today.
+Bulldozers moved in to clean up after the rioters, leaving behind vacant lots, some rebuilt but many of which remain today.